 If your refrigerator is being transported, make sure to empty, clean, and defrost it at least 24 hours prior to your move date.

 Make it a point to be on hand when the movers arrive.
 See that all of your items have been loaded and remain close by until loading is complete.
 Do not sign the inventory list, until a final walk through is done.

-Read the Bill of Lading carefully and sign, if it is all correct.
-Review the inventory list, sign if it is all correct.
-Make sure to obtain copies of all paper work!
+Read the Bill of Lading carefully and sign if everything is correct.
+Do the same with the inventory list.
+Make sure to obtain copies of all paperwork!